philipritchey/autograded-assignment-template/README.md

 There are two  `TODO(you)`s that you must do:

 1. define the expected language
-   * currently, the following languages are suppported:
+   * currently, the following languages are supported:
       * `c++`
       * `java`
 2. list the files that the student must submit